hyperledger/aries-rfcs/features/0270-protocol-test-suite/README.md

 - Authors: [Daniel Hardman](daniel.hardman@gmail.com)
 - Status: [PROPOSED](/README.md#proposed)
 - Since: 2019-10-25
-- Status Note: Codifies some thinking about scope and mental model that are already baked into the `aries-protocol-test-suite` repo.
+- Status Note: Codifies some thinking about scope and mental model that are already socialized.
 Provides some new thinking as well.
 - Supersedes: Partially, and in some ways, [Indy HIPE 0015](https://github.com/hyperledger/indy-hipe/blob/master/text/0015-agent-test-suite-interface/README.md) and [Indy HIPE 0016](https://github.com/hyperledger/indy-hipe/blob/master/text/0016-agent-test-suite-v1/README.md).
 Also, represents answers to questions that the community first posed in [this HackMD doc](https://hackmd.io/JW5b9xYCRGKqyqhVevTZ_g) and first attempted to answer in the [indy-agent repo](https://github.com/hyperledger/indy-agent).
 - Start Date: 2018-10-25
 - Tags: feature

 ## Summary

 Describes the goals, scope, and interoperability contract of the Aries Protocol Test Suite.
-Does NOT serve as a design doc or a developer guide; see the [aries-protocol-test-suite repo](https://github.com/hyperledger/aries-protocol-test-suite) for that.
+Does NOT serve as a design doc for the test suite code, or as a developer guide explaining how the test suite can be run; see the [test suite odebase](https://github.com/hyperledger/aries-protocol-test-suite) for that.

 ## Motivation